 The title itself gave me an idea what to expect from Lauren Kate book Fallen.
-But what really draw my attention to pick up this book is the art cover – the girl in black goth clothing crying in the middle of the forest, it was intriguing.
+But what really draw my attention to pick up this book is the art cover – the girl in black goth clothing crying in the middle of the forest, I was intrigue.
 Since I got a spare time last holiday I grab my chance flipping the pages.
 I thought it may be good enough to kill time.
 The prologue is interesting enough to make me decide to continue reading, it slightly creepy and appropriately vague.
-But the first ten or so chapters didn’t work for me, it’s terribly slow-paced and It hardly get my focus.
+But the first ten or so chapters didn’t work for me, it’s terribly slow-paced and it hardly get my focus.

 The settings has lot of confusing details.
 I had a hard time picturing the place as a whole because the descriptions were weak and mess up.
 They were poorly drawn and sometimes conflicting.
 It seems that the author failed to deliver a beautiful atmosphere to match the lovely cover of the book.
 The plot touches briefly about paranormal which I wish the author explore more.

 This book stands at 452 pages not because there are lots of words, but because the font is so big.
 The first 250 pages are slow and uninteresting.
 Then a lot is covered in the last 50 pages, leaving you with a lot of unanswered questions.
 The problem is, most of the vague points are still vague to me after reading it.
 I got confused with the shadows.
 I’ve learned that they were like “messengers” or “watchers” but I’m not sure if they really serve their purpose in the story.
 I didn’t really know if they were meant to scare or what because they weren’t really scary to me.
-I was hoping for a better explanation of who the “fallen” were, the difference between the good & the bad.
+I was hoping for a better explanation of the “fallen”, like the difference between the good & the bad angels.
 And more information or history of the two main characters, Luce and Daniel.
 Hopefully, that will be explained in the books to follow.
 Also, I’m still wondering with the “Good News” that Daniel is supposed to say to Luce.
 It says that there was good news and bad news, but the writer didn’t say what is the good news.

 Despite all my complaints, I still give Fallen a chance.
 The book was good as a dark novel as it is too serious, but I didn’t think it was original at all.
 I feel that the story has potential if taken in the right direction.
 I might read the sequel which entitled “Torment”.
 I just hope it will be more engaging and it won’t be tormenting to read.